Free UK delivery · Worldwide shipping included

 A beginner's guide to vintage Seiko movements

-Seiko produced an extraordinary number of movement calibres over the twentieth century — by some estimates, more distinct movements than any other single manufacturer.
-For the new collector, this breadth is both an attraction and a source of confusion.
+Seiko produced an extraordinary number of movement calibres over the twentieth century, by some counts more distinct movements than any other single maker.
+For a new collector that breadth is both the appeal and the confusion.
 Which calibres are worth seeking out?
-What do the numbers mean?
+What do the numbers actually mean?
 And how does a 7S26 differ from a 6309?

 Why the movement matters

-In vintage collecting, the movement is often the most important factor after condition.
-It determines serviceability — whether parts are available, whether local watchmakers are familiar with it — and it tells you about the era and ambition of the piece.
-A high-beat automatic from 1968 says something different about Seiko's priorities than an entry-level quartz from 1983.
+In vintage collecting, the movement is often the most important thing after condition.
+It decides how serviceable a watch is, meaning whether parts can be found and whether a local watchmaker will know their way around it, and it tells you about the era and the ambition of the piece.
+A high-beat automatic from 1968 says something quite different about Seiko's priorities than an entry-level quartz from 1983.

 For practical purposes, the movement calibre also indicates likely service requirements.
 An automatic needs winding if not worn regularly; a quartz needs only a new battery every two to three years.
 For buyers new to vintage watches, quartz pieces offer a gentler introduction.